 Renault FT 17

 Kit:RPM, 1/72; bought for $14.48 in 2013.
-Model finished on 2020-04-24.
+Model finished on 2020-04-24; repaired on 2026-03-24.

 Vehicle:"68129" (Finnish number #22), c/n 9050, 2./II/H.V.R.
 (Tank Regiment), Finnish Army, early 1920s.